Skip to content

 # Testnet:

-ansible-playbook playbooks/network.yml --extra-var="bor_version=v1.1.0 heimdall_version=v1.0.3 network=mumbai node_type=sentry" --list-hosts
+ansible-playbook playbooks/network.yml --extra-var="bor_version=v1.1.0 heimdall_version=v1.0.3 network=amoy node_type=sentry" --list-hosts

-Figure: Full node mumbai
+Figure: Full node testnet

 • Next, set up the full node with this command: